Can Closing Costs Be Included In A VA Loan?

 How Much Are VA Loan Closing Costs?

 The amount you pay in closing costs depends on your loan type, your lender, the size of your home and other factors.
-Typically, however, you should expect closing costs to range from 3 – 6% of the total loan amount.
+Typically, however, you should expect closing costs to range from 3% – 6% of the total loan amount.
+Many of these fees are the same as you would pay with a conventional loan, while others are unique to VA loans.

-How Closing Costs For VA Loans Differ From Traditional Mortgages
+Closing Costs For VA Mortgages Vs. Conventional Mortgages

 VA Funding Fee